shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 # Wizard

-I know I wrote about this guy somewhere before.
-But here’s some new ideas I have for him.

 LMB – Fireball.
 Launch a fireball projectile with large size and high damage, but that shrinks and loses damage the further out it goes towards its max range.
 If it hits something, it does its damage on impact, then sets the target on fire for 1 second.
 It has 10 hp, and loses hp over time.
 The more hp it has, the bigger its size and the more damage it does.

 RMB – Lightning ball.
 Press to make a ball of lightning at the target location, instantly.
 It does 0 damage.
 It has 1 hp and loses hp overtime.
 When it dies, it pulls in everything in its range towards its location: allies, enemies, ally shots, enemy shots, obstacles, etc.